smussenden/data-journalism-19-spring/sessions/02/02-Homework-Assigned/A-excel-assignment-1-key.md

 6. Imagine you are writing a lede from your analysis for a national news organization.
 What would it say?
 **Lots of possibilities.
 **The Hyundai Accent had the highest rate of driver deaths in a comprehensive analysis of vehicle safety by an insurance industry group released Tuesday.
 OR
-**Looking for the safest possible car?
-You might want to avoid the tiniest automobiles.
-"Minis" -- including the Kia Rio and Hyundai Accent -- had the highest rate of driver deaths in a vehicle safety analysis released by an insurance industry group Tuesday.**
+**Mini cars -- including the Kia Rio and Hyundai Accent -- had the highest rate of driver deaths in a vehicle safety analysis released by an insurance industry group Tuesday.**
 ## State Population Change

 For this part of the assignment, download the spreadsheet [states2016.xlsx](data/states2016.xlsx).